pedrotorchio/vscode-extension-recursive-import-tools/README.md

-# import-recursive-search README
+# recursive-import-tools README

-This is the README for your extension "import-recursive-search".
+This is the README for your extension "recursive-import-tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features